Evolution – Evidences for the Theory of Evolution

 Where:

-Ac is the amplitude of the carrier signal,
+– e is the charge of the electron,

 Conclusion